juliangut/slim-routing/README.md

   * any => `[^}]+`
 * `namingStrategy`, instance of \Jgut\Slim\Routing\Naming\Strategy (\Jgut\Slim\Routing\Naming\SnakeCase by default)

-In the case of Attributes mapping all classes in source paths will be traversed in search of routing definitons
+In the case of Attributes mapping all classes in source paths will be traversed in search of routing definitions

 ## Response handling